sigsum/sigsum/doc/design.md

 unless the attacker controls more than a threshold of witnesses.

 #### 3.2.6 - Monitoring
-An often overlooked step is that transparent logging falls short if no-one keeps track of what appears in the public logs.
+An often overlooked step is that transparency logging falls short if no-one keeps track of what appears in the public logs.
 Monitoring is necessarily use-case specific in sigsum.
 At minimum, you need to locate relevant public keys.
 You may also need to be aware of how to locate the data that a checksum represents.